Dodge Charger: Third generation: 1971–1974

 The third generation Charger was introduced for the 1971 model year.
 Chrysler's B platform was modified to meet new emissions and safety regulations.
-Available in six different packages with cosmetic changes that include: a split grill, semi-fastback rear window, and a ducktail spoiler.
+Available in six different packages with cosmetic changes, including a split grille, semi-fastback rear window, and a ducktail spoiler.

 The 1973 and 1974 Chargers were similar to the 1971s, with minor differences in the grille and headlamps.
-The 1973 and 1974 Chargers also wore new quarter windows, which were larger and shaped differently than the quarter windows seen on the 1971 and 1972 models.
+The 1973 and 1974 Chargers also featured new quarter windows, which were larger and shaped differently than the quarter windows seen on the 1971 and 1972 models.

 The increase in sales was primarily due to the elimination of the Dodge Coronet two-door, which meant Dodge offered the two-door intermediate-size body style only as the Charger (although the Coronet two-door would reappear in 1975).

 The name Charger was also used in Brazil as a performance model based on the Dart (A-Body) (1971–80).

 Fourth generation: 1975–1978

-The 1975 model year Charger continued as a B body car and was restyled in an effort by Dodge to move the model into the growing personal luxury car market segment.
-In 1978 Dodge added the Magnum to that segment.
-A Daytona model fourth-generation Charger featured stripes that ran along the length of the car.
+The 1975 model year Charger continued as a B-body car and was restyled in an effort by Dodge to move the model into the growing personal luxury car market segment.
+It shared a body with the new Chrysler Cordoba.

+For 1976, the former Coronet coupes were rebranded Charger and Charger Sport.
+A Daytona model was added featuring stripes that ran along the length of the car.

+In 1978, Dodge added the Magnum to that segment.